AI in crypto

 By Anycoin Direct

-Everyone has heard of AI, which means artificial intelligence.
-However, the question is whether AI and crypto can work well together.
+AI and crypto are not sworn friends, but may become so as artificial intelligence advances.
+Everyone has heard of AI, meaning artificial intelligence.
+The question, however, is whether AI and crypto can work well together.
 In this lesson, we're going to tell you how.

-✔️ AI stands for artificial intellgence and is the acquisition of a form of intelligence by an artificial phenomenon, such as a program or robot.
+✔️ AI stands for artificial intelligence and is the acquisition of a form of intelligence by an artificial phenomenon, such as a program or robot.

-✔️ There are many forms of AI, from the analytical, human-like, humanized to the strong and weak AI.
+✔️ There are all kinds of forms of AI, from the analytical, human-like, humanized to the strong and weak AI.

-✔️ The Turing test has been around since 1936 and tests a machine's ability to resemble a human.
+✔️ The Turing test has been around since 1936 and tests a machine's ability to resemble a human being.

 ✔️ The goal of AI is to solve problems previously solved by humans.